1981 Stanley Cup playoffs: (1) New York Islanders vs. (8) Edmonton Oilers

 This was the first playoff meeting between these two teams.
 The Islanders won the season series earning six of eight points in the year's four-game regular season series.

 The Islanders eliminated the Oilers in six games; the Islanders also scored a power play goal in every game of this series.
 The Islanders' special teams dominated game one, as New York scored three times on the power play and added a shorthanded goal in an 8-2 Islanders win.
 Denis Potvin's hat trick and five point night in game two led the Islanders to a 6–3 victory.
 Wayne Gretzky scored his second hat trick of the playoffs in game three as the Oilers won the game by a score of 5–2.
 The Islanders won game four in overtime as Ken Morrow scored at 5:41 to give New York a 5–4 win.
 When Edmonton won game five 4–3, the Oilers' victory marked the only time in the 1981 Stanley Cup playoffs that the Islanders lost a game on home ice.
-Bob Nystrom's third goal of the playoffs in Game six became the eventual series-clinching goal for the Islanders as New York won the game 5–2.
+Bob Nystrom's third goal of the playoffs in game six became the eventual series-clinching goal for the Islanders as New York won the game 5–2.

 (2) St. Louis Blues vs. (7) New York Rangers

 This was the first playoff series meeting between these two teams.
 St. Louis won the season series winning all four games of this year's regular season series.

 The Rangers eliminated the Blues in six games.
 Bernie Federko's three point night in Game one led St. Louis to a 6–3 victory.
 The Rangers overcame a one-goal deficit in the third period of Game two by scoring three goals in a span of 2:46, winning the game by a score of 6–4 and evening the series at one game each.
 Anders Hedberg's go ahead goal in third period of Game two was just the second successful penalty shot in Stanley Cup playoff history.
 The Rangers dominated the second period of Game three scoring four goals on fifteen shots taking a three-goal lead into the third period.
 New York hung on to win the game 6–3.
 Steve Baker allowed just one goal on 34 shots in Game four leading the Rangers to a 4–1 victory and a commanding 3–1 series lead.
-With the Blues trailing 3–2 in the second period of Game five Jorgen Pettersson scored his third goal of the playoffs tying the game at 3, he scored a power play goal in the third period giving the Blues a 4–3 victory.
-The Blues trailed in Game six 4–0 before scoring three goals in 1:50, however they were never able to get on equal terms losing the game 7–4 and series 4–2.
+With the Blues trailing 3–2 in the second period of Game five Jorgen Pettersson scored his third goal of the playoffs tying the game at 3; he then scored a power play goal in the third period giving the Blues a 4–3 victory.
+The Blues trailed in game six 4–0 before scoring three goals in 1:50, however they were never able to get on equal terms losing the game 7–4 and series 4–2.